Our top 2020 podcast picks for journalists - Press Gazette

 The Week Unwrapped

-Verdict journalist Rob Scammell told us it was his “secret to success”, offering an interesting “what are the consequences of this?” look at lesser-known stories.
+What a recommendation: Verdict journalist Matt Farmer told us The Week Unwrapped was his “secret to success”, offering as it does an interesting “what are the consequences of this?” look at lesser-known stories.

 - Any Answers? – BBC Radio 4’s essential glimpse into what real people think on the big issues in the news each week